AnthonyMRios/med-match-cnn/README.md

 This repo contains code for our 2018 NAACL paper titled "EMR Coding with Semi-Parametric Multi-Head Matching Networks".

-**Note:** Examples of the data format can be found in the data/ folder.
+**Note:** Examples of the data format can be found in the "data" folder.

 ## Required Packages